lowcoder-org/lowcoder/docs/setup-and-run/self-hosting/raspberry-pi.md

 # Raspberry Pi

-It is possible to install and run Lowcoder on Raspberry Pi.&#x20;
+It is possible to install and run OpenFlower on Raspberry Pi.&#x20;

 * install a 64bit OS eg. using [RPi Imager](https://www.raspberrypi.com/software/)